Sacramento Truck Accident Lawyer

 1. The truck driver

-A truck driver might be at fault for the crash if they were engaging in negligent behavior, such as speeding, driving fatigued, or driving distracted.
-Truckers are also responsible for ensuring that their vehicle is free of any maintenance issues and that all cargo is secured correctly.
-If a maintenance issue or cargo contributed to the crash, the driver might share some fault.
+A truck driver may be at fault if they were engaging in negligent conduct such as speeding, driving while fatigued, or driving while distracted.
+Drivers are also responsible for operating their vehicles safely and following applicable safety regulations.
+If maintenance issues or improperly secured cargo contributed to the crash, the driver may share responsibility, depending on the circumstances.

 2. The trucking company

 Commercial truck companies are responsible for the trucks and drivers they employ.
 If a company does not provide adequate training, they might be responsible for a crash a driver causes.
-The Federal Motor Carrier Safety Administration regulates how many hours truck drivers can work before needing a break.
-If a company forces drivers to work over these hours, they could be liable for a crash.
+The Federal Motor Carrier Safety Administration (FMCSA) regulates driver work-hour limits, and violations of these rules may be relevant when assessing potential liability.

 3. Cargo loaders